Carmun the Sorceress

 It would take two years to prepare for the Aenach Carmun, and on the third it was held, for if it was not then hunger and sickness would overcome Ireland, and the curse of Carmun would be fulfilled.

 The druids spoke to the assembled hosts, chieftains and kings of the time before the Gaels when the Tuatha Dé Dannan held sway over Ireland, and it was in that legendary era that a dark power arose in the south and east, a place they called Minoa.
-Hungry it was, and knowing the magic contained in the isle of Ireland, it travelled over wave and wind, along with its three sons.
+Hungry it was, and knowing the magic glimmering in the stones and forests of the isle of Ireland, it travelled over wave and wind along with its three sons.

-The form it took was of a powerful witch queen called Carmun, and in its own land it was called the reaper or scythe, she who cuts the grain, for indeed if she was not venerated the grain would fall rotten to the ground, and the fruits of the trees and beasts of the field alongside them!
+It took the form of a powerful witch-queen called Carmun, who in its own land it was called the reaper or scythe, she who cuts the grain.
+Indeed if she was not given her due veneration the grain would fall rotten to the ground, and the fruits of the trees and beasts of the field alongside them!

-With sweeps of her great golden scythe, Carmun worked terrible spells of blight and disease which fogged the berries of the forest with fungus, turned the apples on the trees sour and bitter, filled the roots of the earth, good for stews and broths, with venomous worms, and caused the animals to sicken and give no milk.
+With sweeps of her great scythe of ur-gold, Carmun worked terrible spells of blight and disease which fogged the berries of the forest with fungus, turned the apples on the trees sour and bitter, filled the roots of the earth - good for stews and broths - with blighting worms, and caused the animals to sicken and give no milk.

-Even the bees fled before her pestilence, so there was no honey for mead or for bread, nor any grain to make the bread, and a great hunger fell on the people of Ireland.
+Even the bees fled before her pestilence, so there was no honey for mead or for bread, nor any grain to make the bread, and a great hunger came to the people of Ireland.

-Meanwhile her three sons lived up to their names, and the day turned to night around those who opposed Carmun among the Leinstermen, violence fell upon them, and evil upon their families.
-Many were the curses that were enacted and the nights of the sickle moon were thick with hidden demons climbing the mountains and digging deep to find even those who would hide!
+Meanwhile her three sons lived up to their names, and among the Leinstermen day turned to night for those who opposed Carmun, violence fell upon them, and evil upon their families.
+Many were the curses laid, and nights of the sickle moon festered with shadow demons clambering the mountains like goats and digging deep to find those who would hide in the caves and low places.

-But word reached the Tuatha Dé Dannan, who dwelt chiefly in the west, and they knew this scourge would be upon them before too long if it was allowed to put down roots, so they assembled four heroes, three men and a woman to match the invaders.
+But word reached the Tuatha Dé Dannan, who dwelt chiefly in the west, and they knew the scourge would be upon them before too long if it was allowed to put down roots.
+They assembled four heroes, three men and a woman to match the invaders.

-Bé Chuille the war-witch was to lead them, she who fought alongside Dianann when they enchanted the trees, stones, and grasses of the earth to drive back the Fomorians with horror and affliction, and she who later fell to the grey demons of the air.
-Deep in the knowledge of field and farm was she.
+Bé Chuille the war-witch was to lead them, she who had fought alongside Dianann when they had enchanted the trees, stones, and grasses of the earth to drive back the Fomorians with horror and affliction, and it was she who later fell to the grey demons of the air.
+Deep in the knowledge of plant and plough was she.

 Lug Laebach son of Cacher, the magician without peer also went, as did Ai son of Ollam whose poetry was fit to make one man as three, and Crichinbel, bitter satirist whose words promised eternal shame.

-So the conflict began, over weeks and months by hidden ways and Sidhe, among the trackways of the clouds and in runes writ upon the deepest lochs, and for every horror done by Carmun, the Tuatha inflicted the same upon her.
+So the conflict began over weeks and months by hidden fae-paths and Sí-mounds, along the liminal trackways of the clouds and in shifting oghams swaying among the weeds of the deepest lochs - and for every blasphemous evil done by Carmun, the Tuatha returned the same upon her.

 At last the eight met and did ferocious battle, until the bright heroes of the Tuatha triumphed, and said to the invaders: